darakcheev00/Labyrinth-Of-Knowledge/README.md

 # Labyrinth-Of-Knowledge
-Educational software that encourages students to learn science by answering questions and killing monsters in dungeons.
+Educational game that encourages students to learn science by answering questions and killing monsters in dungeons.